 Grade Level: 11, 12

-Course Credit: Two semesters, 1 credit
+Course Credit: 1 credit, two semesters

 Prerequisite: Level III

-Advanced Spanish Conversation and Structure\ provides students with an opportunity to speak, read, and write in Spanish as the class focuses on authentic Spanish materials.
-Students will systemically review grammar structures and expand vocabulary to increase effectiveness in communication.
-Fee: \$4-\$12
+Advanced Spanish Conversation and Structure provides students with an opportunity to speak, read, and write in Spanish as the class focuses on authentic Spanish materials.
+Students will systematically review grammar structures and expand vocabulary to increase effectiveness in communication.

 Grade Level: 12

-Course Credit: Two semesters, 1 credit
+Course Credit: 1 credit, two semesters

 Prerequisite: Advanced Spanish Conversation and Structure

-AP Spanish Language and Culture\\ emphasizes communication by applying the interpersonal, interpretive, and presentation modes of communication in real-life situations.
+AP Spanish Language and Culture^{} emphasizes communication by applying the interpersonal, interpretive, and presentation modes of communication in real-life situations.
 This includes vocabulary usage, language control, communication strategies and cultural awareness.
 The AP Spanish Language and Culture Course strives not to overemphasize grammatical accuracy at the expense of communication.
 To best facilitate the study of language and culture, the course is taught almost exclusively in Spanish.
-Fee: \$4-\$12 + fee for AP Exam